St Mary Magdalene, Yarm: Georgian Church

 In 1728 the Norman church was badly damaged by fire that and had to be rebuilt.
 The cost of the damage was put at £1,772 and was raised by public subscription.
 King George II allowed collections to be made at churches throughout England to help finance the rebuilding, something that proved so successful that the rebuilding was completed by 1730 using much of the stone from the earlier building.

-In 1878 the church was enlarged and restored by Lancaster partnership of Paley and Austin.
+In 1878 the church was enlarged and restored by the Paley and Austin partnership of Lancaster.

 The stonework of the Georgian part of the building has lost its weather resisting properties as a result of age and air pollution.

 Present day

 On 23 June 1966, the church was designated a grade II* listed building.
-The church is within the broad church tradition of the Church of England.
 The churchyard is closed to new burials, but there is an area for the interment of cremations.

+The church is within the broad church and liberal catholic traditions of the Church of England.
+It is a member of Inclusive Church.